dansarno/weather-to-run/README.md

 and methods of those periods of time.
 For example, the Day class uniquely has the attributes sunset and sunrise time.

+TimePeriods also have the attribute "alert level".
+This is a discretisation and simplified categorisation of the time-varying scores for each weather parameter.
+These three levels are:
+- Green - good weather
+- Amber - not the best but manageable weather
+- Red - bad weather

 ### Tweet Generator

+Very simple text summary using the outputs of weather scoring, "alert level" assessment and day segment ranking.
+Tweets are formed from pre-written components/templates stored in a PostgreSQL database provided by Heroku.

+Each tweet status has three possible components:
+- Introduction
+- Forecast
+- Outro/Sign-off

+Note: Introductions and outro's are not always a component of the tweet.
+They have some <100% percentage chance of inclusion, defined in the configurations.
+The purpose of this behaviour is to provide additional randomness.

+Each tweet component is further subdivided by it's "tone".
+These tones mirror the alert levels outlined above.
+For example, pre-written introduction components could be "Hey there", "Tricky one this" or "Eeeeek..." based off the alert level for the day's weather being green, amber or red, respectively.

+Forecast text templates (also classified by tone) have placeholder words which are substituted for by the day segment names ("morning", "afternoon", "evening") when the tweet is composed.
+For example, a forecast component, with a tone of "green" and number of selections as 2, is "According to my sources, the weather is looking good for A(N) NOUN or NOUN run."
+The placeholder words here are "NOUN" and "A(N)".
+The number of selections property is used when there are multiple day segments with the same alert level.

+In addition to storing the tweet components, the PostgreSQL database is used to track the number of times each component has been used and the tweets that they form.
+This is to provide a greater sense of randomness to the tweets.
+By tracking which components have and have not been used, subsequent tweets can only be formed from components which are yet to be used.
+This makes the chance that a tweet, or any of its components, cropping up in consecutive tweets nearly impossible.
+Once all tweet components of a particularly type have been used, the "used" column resets all to False and all of those components are free to be used again.

+##### Future Development
+In the future, it would be nice to experiment with natural-language generation (NLG) to form the bot's tweet messages.

 ### Heroku Deployment

+This twitter bot is deployed on Heroku as a continuously running worker dyno.
+The periodic actions/processes performed by this bot are:
+- Check for @ mentions to the bot's account every 15 seconds... and auto-reply if to the new mentions if found
+- Check for new followers to the bot's account every 10 minutes... and follow back new followers if found
+- Post daily tweet at 10pm bot local time

+The deployment method is "automatic deploys" via the master branch of this GitHub repository.